lastcallsoftware/trackeats/backend/README.md

 point since your last reboot (presumably some background daemon is started when you start the app).<br>

+## Locally

 Make sure you are in the backend directory when you run any of these commands.<br>

 Log on to Docker.
-When prompted, provide your personal access token:<br>
+When prompted, provide your Docker Hub personal access token:<br>
 ```docker login -u <username>```

 To build the Docker image (note the . on the end):<br>